Introduction

 Why it matters:

-For example, if an AI system senses rising frustration through voice cues, it can immediately escalate the issue to a human agent or prompt the agent to de-escalate with calming language.
+For example, if a call center AI solution senses rising frustration through voice cues, it can immediately escalate the issue to a human agent or prompt the agent to de-escalate with calming language.
 Similarly, it might recommend different scripts or support materials in real time.

 5. Summarization Tools

 Documentation is a critical but time-consuming aspect of call center work.
-AI-driven summarization tools automate this process, allowing agents to focus more on customer interaction and less on after-call work.
+Call center AI solutions automate this process, allowing agents to focus more on customer interaction and less on after-call work.

 How it works: